Paul van Dyk: 2012–2015: Evolution and The Politics of Dancing 3

-2016–present: Fall incident/injuries and From Then On
+2016–present: Fall incident/injuries and new albums

 On 29 February 2016, during the A State of Trance Festival in Utrecht, van Dyk fell through a concealed gap in the stage during his performance, and was transported to a local hospital.
 Due to a spinal injury and severe brain injury, van Dyk remained under doctors' supervision at Utrecht Medical Center for weeks.
 He was cleared for professional medical transfer to a facility in Berlin until mid-May 2016.
 Numerous performances suffered forced cancellations during this time, including the Electric Daisy Carnival Mexico.

 Van Dyk began a light touring schedule mid-June 2016, including Electric Daisy Carnival in Las Vegas, Cream at Amnesia in Ibiza, and Luminosity Festival in the Netherlands.

 Van Dyk's accident forced a significant delay in the recording of his eighth studio album.
 Having continued to convalesce, van Dyk was able to complete the album in the early summer of 2017.
 From Then On was released on 20 October of the same year through his own Vandit label.
 Subsequently, van Dyk drew on the experiences of the preceding year, which were most clearly evidenced in the track's titles.
 It received positive feedback from the press, with Billboard calling it "a celebration of a beautiful life." and the website EDMSauce describing it as "near flawless."
 Musically the album continued in largely the same artistic vein as The Politics of Dancing 3 and included collaborations with – amongst others – Alex M.O.R.P.H., M.I.K.E.
 Push and Jordan Suckley.
 The lead single "Everyone Needs Love" was released on 23 December 2016, with the final one "Breaking Dawn" arriving 14 months later on 23 February 2018.

 In January 2019, van Dyk was awarded $12 million in damages against ALDA, the organizer of the A State of Trance event in 2016, in which van Dyk fell on stage and got injured.
 The court deemed that ALDA had not designed the stage to be safe to stand on, nor had they warned van Dyk that part of the stage was unstable.

 On 29 February 2024, van Dyk disclosed on social media that due to the fall incident in 2016, he has suffered life long consequences and he is still not well.
 He also stated that even though the Nederlands high court had awarded him damages against ALDA, he had not yet been paid anything and that they even tried to stop his insurance from paying him the hospital bills.
 In responses, ALDA stated that the matter was in the hands of their attorneys and insurance companies.